-The ADE7753 Serial Interface section should be reviewed first before reviewing the interrupt timing.
-As previously described, when the IRQ output goes low, the MCU ISR must read the interrupt status register to determine the source of the interrupt.
-When reading the status register contents, the IRQ output is set high on the last falling edge of SCLK of the first byte transfer (read interrupt status register command).
-The IRQ output is held high until the last bit of the next 15-bit transfer is shifted out (interrupt status register contents)-see Figure 45.
-If an interrupt is pending at this time, the IRQ output goes low again.
-If no interrupt is pending, the IRQ output stays high.
+Review the Serial Interface section before reading this section.
+As previously described, when the \overline{IRQ} output goes low, the MCU ISR will read the interrupt status register to determine the source of the interrupt.
+When reading the status register contents, the \overline{IRQ} output is set high upon the last falling edge of SCLK of the first byte transfer (read interrupt status register command).
+The \overline{IRQ} output is held high until the last bit of the next 15-bit transfer is shifted out (interrupt status register contents)-see Figure 37.
+If an interrupt is pending at this time, the \overline{IRQ} output will go low again.
+If no interrupt is pending, the \overline{IRQ} output will stay high.